AdithyanAnil0011/AI-powered-personal-Health-Diet-Planner-Fitness-Coach-chatbot/README.md

 ## 📌 Overview

-AI-Powered Personal Health & Fitness Assistant is an intelligent health companion built using Streamlit and Google Gemini API.
+I have built an AI-Powered Personal Health & Fitness Assistant which is an intelligent health companion , using Streamlit and Google Gemini API.
-It helps users get personalized meal plans, analyze food images, calculate BMI and daily calorie requirements, and receive AI-driven fitness coaching to improve overall health and wellness.
+The system analyzes user health data such as age, weight, height, BMI, activity level, and food preferences to generate customized meal plans, calorie recommendations, health insights, and fitness guidance.
+It also includes food image analysis, health metrics tracking, and an AI fitness coach powered by Generative AI.
+This project demonstrates the integration of Generative AI, health analytics, and intelligent recommendation systems to build an AI-based health assistant that helps users maintain a healthy lifestyle through personalized recommendations.

 ---